OXDBXKXO/ez-pwnkit/README.md

 $> ./exploit -h
 Usage of ./exploit:
   -c string
-        Command to execute as root
+        Run command as root in separate process
+  -o    Pipe output of fork command to terminal
   -r string
-        Open a reverse-shell instead.
+        Open a reverse-shell in separate process.
 Format: ip:port -s    Spawn a root shell
 ```